jpruiz84/bpmp-virt/README.md

 		patch -p0 < 0008-bpmp-guest-proxy-dts.patch -o uarta-qemu-8.1.0.dts

     Note that the patch file is for files named 'virt-qemu-8.1.0.dts' and 'uarta-qemu-8.1.0.dts'.
-Adjust names or patchfile accordingly.
+Adjust names or patch file accordingly.

 8. Edit the Qemu guest's device tree.